greylain59-jpg/cake-blow/README.md

 ## Overview

 This Interactive Birthday Cake 🍰 project is a delightful web-based application hosted on GitHub Pages.
-Users can interactively add candles 🕯️ to a birthday cake and blow them out using their microphone, combining HTML, CSS, and JavaScript for a charming user experience.
+Users can interactively add candles 🕯️ to a birthday cake and blow them out using their microphone, combining HTML, CSS, and JavaScript for a charming user experience. **Built on Sherryuser's Cake-Blow application, this version adds the ability to share your cake creations with friends and loved ones, making it perfect for celebrating long-distance birthdays and more.**

 ## Motivation